farmOS/farmOS-map/README.md

 ### Adding behaviors

-Behaviors allow you to make modifications to a map in a modular way, by defining JavaScript functions that will run automatically when a map is created.
+Behaviors allow you to make modifications to a map in a modular way, by defining JavaScript functions that will run automatically when a map during map creation, or any time afterwards.

-You can add your own behaviors by creating a JavaScript file (eg:
+One way you can add your own behaviors is by creating a JavaScript file (eg:
 `myMapCustomizations.js`), and including it after `farmOS-map.js` in your page.

 Your JavaScript file should extend the global `farmOS.map.behaviors` variable